Upper School Curriculum Guide

 For maintenance of placement in an Honors Level course during the school year, the policy is:

-- If an Honors Level student receives a grade below B- at either the first quarter or the first semester, his or her situation will be reviewed by the teacher of the course in consultation with the Department Chair to determine the appropriateness of course placement.
+- If an Honors Level student receives a grade below B in either the first quarter or the first semester, the student’s situation will be reviewed by the teacher of the course in consultation with the Department Chair to determine the appropriateness of course placement.

 - Movement in or out of Honors Level may occur during the school year.